stackbit/jamstackthemes/content/theme/jekyll-bay.md

 archetype:
   - Portfolio
   - Blog
-description: "Bay is a simple theme for Jekyll."
+description: Bay is a simple theme for Jekyll.
+stale: false
 ---